-GenForce and transferable force sensing across tactile sensors
+GenForce transferable force sensing for robot skin and tactile sensors

 Updated technical brief - June 2026